LukeKulm/PokerArena/README.md

 Script:

+Luke will demonstrate the following:
+1. Demonstrate running of PyTest tests to demonstrate regression testing (run pytest).
+2. Demonstrate the playing of a Random agent against a human via adding “Random” to the list of game.Game initialization in simulate.py.
+Run simulate.py.

 Cole will demonstrate the following:
 1. Demonstrate the training and testing of the hand strength predictor model (run python hand_predictor.py and see printed info in stdout).
 2. Demonstrate the playing of a MonteCarlo agent against Randoms via adding “MonteCarlo” to the list of game.Game initialization in simulate.py.
 Run python simulate.py.